Heavenly Sovereign

-The Heavenly Sovereign (天皇 (Tiānhuáng)) was the first Chinese legendary king after Pangu’s era.
+The Heavenly Sovereign (天皇 (Tiānhuáng)) was the first legendary Chinese king after Pangu's era.
 According to Yiwen Leiju, he was the first of the Three Sovereigns.

 Name

-The book Lushi from the Song Dynasty records that his family name was Wang (望, meaning to want or watch), his given name Huo (獲, meaning hunt), and his courtesy name Zirun (子潤, run means to be wet).
+The book Lushi from the Song Dynasty records that his family name was Wang (望, meaning "to observe" or "day or night of the full moon"), his given name Huo (獲, meaning "to hunt or catch"), and his courtesy name Zirun (子潤, run means "wet" or "wealthy", so "prosperous descendants").

 Biography

-According to the "Basic Annals of the Three Sovereigns" (三皇本紀) in Sima Zhen’s supplement to the Records of the Grand Historian:
+According to the "Basic Annals of the Three Sovereigns" (三皇本紀) in Sima Zhen's supplement to the Records of the Grand Historian: